-Schools across Europe should consider rolling out ENABLE because of its unique approach of combining social and emotional development with peer education.
+Schools across UK should consider rolling out ENABLE because of its unique approach of combining social and emotional development with peer education.
 This approach is based on research and based on proven techniques and programmes.
 It will provide your school with 10 fully resources SEL lesson modules and a wholly planned programme for Peer Supporters.
 And these resources are available now and are FREE!

 Benefits to ENABLE